- celiprolol hydrochloride

 Peripheral circulatory disorders

-In patients with peripheral circulatory disorders (Raynaud's disease or syndrome, intermittent claudication), beta blockers should be used with great caution as aggravation of these disorders may occur.
+In patients with peripheral circulatory disorders (Raynaud's disease or syndrome, intermittent claudication) excluding patients in the late stage (see section 4.3), beta blockers should be used with great caution as aggravation of these disorders may occur.
 Close monitoring is advisable.

 Celiprolol may induce bradycardia.
 If the pulse rate decreases to less than 50 – 55 beats per minute at rest and the patient experiences symptoms related to the bradycardia, the dosage should be reduced.